hikaruAi/tauMidi/README.md

 tauMidi
 =======

-A mathematical utomatic midi generator
+A mathematical automatic midi generator based in the midiutils library from https://code.google.com/p/midiutil/